MiquelNasarre/FourierS1/README.md

 Windows 7+ operating systems.

 ## How to Use it
-First we clone the repository into your computer and open the solution file with Visual Studio, then compile the only project inside and the App should be up and running, you should compile it in 32bit (x86).
+First, clone the repository into your computer and open the solution file with Visual Studio, then compile the only project inside and the App should be up and running, you should compile it in 32bit (x86).
 Note: if you don't operate in Windows you might have some compatibility problems with the SFML renderer.

 ## How it Works
-Since this program is my first take on creating Windows desktop applications, it mostly relies on its dependencies for all the techincal side.
+Since this program is my first take on creating Windows desktop applications, it mostly relies on its dependencies for all the technical side.
 The program uses the SFML tools for all the window creation, interaction and rendering.

 The programs structure is poorly organized, but after some effort is easy to follow its workings.
 The main file just calls the creation of a *Visual* class and runs the main Loop function, so all of the